-Notice that evidence-based public health and medicine rely primarily on considerations of benefits and harms.
 However, recently issues of financial cost have begun to be integrated into evidence-based recommendations.
 At this point, however, cost considerations are generally only taken into account for "close calls."
 Close calls are often situations where the net benefits are small to moderate and the costs are large.

 The evidence-based public health approach increasingly relies on the use of evidence-based recommendations that are graded based on the quality of the evidence and the expected impact of the intervention.
-The recommendations are made by a wide array of organizations, as discussed in Box 2-6.
-It is important to appreciate the source of the recommendations, as well as the methods used to develop them.
+The recommendations are made by a wide array of organizations as discussed in Box 2-4.
+It is important to appreciate the source of the recommendations, as well as the methods used to develop them.7

 Let us take a look at some examples of how interventions to prevent smoking, detect lung cancer early, or cure lung cancer have been graded.
-The CDC publishes "The Guide to Community Prevention Services," commonly referred to as "The Community Guide."
-This guide indicates that the following interventions are recommended, implying a grade of A or B:
+The CDC publishes The Guide to Community Prevention Services.10 This guide indicates that the following interventions are recommended, implying a grade of A or B:

-- Clean indoor air legislation, prohibiting tobacco use in indoor public and private workplaces - Federal, state, and local efforts to increase taxes on tobacco products as an effective public health intervention to promote tobacco use cessation and to reduce the initiation of tobacco use among youths - The funding and implementation of long-term, highintensity mass media campaigns using paid broadcast times and media messages developed through formative research - Proactive telephone cessation support services (quit lines) - Reduced or eliminated copayments for effective cessation therapies - Reminder systems for healthcare providers (encouraging them to reinforce the importance of cigarette cessation) - Efforts to mobilize communities to identify and reduce the commercial availability of tobacco products to youths
+- Clean indoor air legislation prohibiting tobacco use in indoor public and private workplaces - Federal, state, and local efforts to increase taxes on tobacco products as an effective public health intervention to promote tobacco use cessation and to reduce the initiation of tobacco use among youths - The funding and implementation of long-term, highintensity mass media campaigns using paid broadcast times and media messages developed through formative research